json-schema-org/json-schema-spec/jsonschema-core.md

 formally by defining additional keywords outside of any vocabulary.
 Unrecognized individual keywords are not supported.

-This document defines a core vocabulary that MUST be supported by any implementation, and cannot be disabled.
-Its keywords are each prefixed with a "$" character to emphasize their required nature.
-This vocabulary is essential to the functioning of the `application/schema+json` media type, and is used to bootstrap the loading of other vocabularies.
+This document defines a set of core keywords that MUST be supported by any implementation, and cannot be disabled.
+These keywords are each prefixed with a "$" character to emphasize their required nature.
+These keywords are essential to the functioning of the `application/schema+json` media type.

-Additionally, this document defines a RECOMMENDED vocabulary of keywords for applying subschemas conditionally, and for applying subschemas to the contents of objects and arrays.
-Either this vocabulary or one very much like it is required to write schemas for non-trivial JSON instances, whether those schemas are intended for assertion validation, annotation, or both.
-While not part of the required core vocabulary, for maximum interoperability this additional vocabulary is included in this document and its use is strongly encouraged.
+Additionally, this document defines a RECOMMENDED set of keywords for applying subschemas conditionally, and for applying subschemas to the contents of objects and arrays.
+These keywords, or a set very much like them, are required to write schemas for non-trivial JSON instances, whether those schemas are intended for assertion validation, annotation, or both.
+While not part of the required core set, for maximum interoperability this additional set is included in this document and its use is strongly encouraged.

-Further vocabularies for purposes such as structural validation or hypermedia annotation are defined in other documents.
-These other documents each define a dialect collecting the standard sets of vocabularies needed to write schemas for that document's purpose.
+Further keywords for purposes such as structural validation or hypermedia annotation are defined in other documents.
+These other documents each define a dialect collecting the standard sets of keywords needed to write schemas for that document's purpose.

 ## Definitions